LunzRh/Y2K.EXE/README.md

 # Info 📕

-Y2K.exe is my first GDI-Trojan developed for Windows XP.
+Y2K.exe is my first Malware and i developed for Windows XP.

 I spend 16 days working on it and for my first Malware, i like it very much.

-# Execution ⚙️
+# Execution Tips ⚙️

-* If you execute the malware, he only blocks Task Manager, Cmd, Win + R and you cannot Shutdown and Log Off the computer.
-You can use registry, so you know what do...
+* Normal execution: Task Manager, Cmd, Win + R, Shutdown and Log Off will be blocked.

-* But if the malware was executed in the day January 1, 2000 the payloads will start.
-Relax and wait...
+* January 1, 2000: Relax and wait...

-* EasterEgg in January 2, 2000 🤡
+* January 2, 2000: Easter Egg 🤡.

 # Warning ☣️

-Please, don't use this software for malicious purposes.
-My objective is ONLY study Bytebeats and GDI.
+I'm not responsible for what you will do with this software.

+If your PC explodes in your front resulting on a nuclear war that will destroy the planet, i will not care 👍

+# Enjoy ...